-The Board of Arbitration shall not have the authority to change any of the terms or provisions of this Agreement.
-The expense of the third member acting as arbitrator shall be divided equally between the parties to this Agreement.
+The arbitrator shall not have the authority to change any of the terms or provisions of this Agreement.
+The expense of the arbitration shall be divided equally between the parties to this Agreement.

 Section 4.
 Section 62.13 Procedure.
 Suspension, dismissal and reduction in rank of employees in the department shall be governed by Section 62.13 of the Wisconsin Statutes.
 Other disciplinary matters not referred to in Section 62.13, such as oral or written warning notices, shall be subject to the grievance procedures of this Article.